newyorkCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The Department of Criminal Justice Services (DCJS): The DCJS creates, maintains, and disseminates official records of arrest and conviction history, aka rap sheet.
 Requesters must provide the fingerprints of the individual to access these records.

 • The Federal Bureau of Investigation (FBI): The FBI also creates, maintains, and disseminates rap sheets pertaining to an individual's convictions in every state and Federal Court.
-However, Requesters must also provide the fingerprints of the individual to access these records.
+However, Requesters will also need to provide the fingerprints of the individual to access these records.

 Can Jail Records be Sealed or Expunged in New York?